Skip to main content

 2

 Restart Codex if it’s currently running.
-You can verify the MCP server is connected by running /mcp inside Codex.
+You can verify the MCP server is connected by running /mcp inside Codex, or by inspecting ~/.codex/config.toml for a [mcp_servers.corridor] entry.

 Once configured, Codex will invoke Corridor’s security checks as it writes code, catching vulnerabilities and enforcing your security policies automatically.